atbcb/ICTTestingBaseline/docs/11Forms.md

 * If any of the above checks fail, then SC 3.3.2 and this baseline fail.

 ### Test for 1.3.1
-1. Check that the combination of the accessible name and accessible description is adequate for each input field and includes all relevant instructions and cues (textual and graphical).
+1. Check that the combination of the accessible name, accessible description, and other programmatic associations (e.g., table column and/or row associations) is adequate for each input field and includes all relevant instructions and cues (textual and graphical).
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.

 #### Test Results for 1.3.1
 * If any of the above checks fail, then SC 1.3.1 and this baseline fail.